 Improving riverine habitat by reducing eutrophication and increasing connectivity for migrating species in the Oder Delta region

-The project aims to improve habitat conditions for fish populations considering water quality and river connectivity in the Oder Delta region, a biological hotspot with ecological corridors and migration paths for birds, mammals and fish.
+This project, funded mainly by Interreg VA, aims to improve habitat conditions for fish populations considering water quality and river connectivity in the Oder Delta region, a biological hotspot with ecological corridors and migration paths for birds, mammals and fish.

 Situation and background